flutter/samples/add_to_app/README.md

   existing Android app and demonstrates using [Pigeon](https://pub.dev/packages/pigeon) to communicate between Fluter and the host application.
+* ['multiple_flutters'](./multiple_flutters) — Shows the usage of the Flutter
+  Engine Group APIs to embed multiple instances of Flutter into an existing app with low memory cost.

 ## Goals for these samples